fru-io/handbook/docs/project-management/scrum.md

 ## Geekbot Reporting

 We eliminate the daily standup form on Geekbot.
 Daily standups are handled verbally in their respective Zoom standups.
+Breakout decisions are recorded on their related issues.

 **Thursday -> Friday**
 - Every Thursday (due Friday by start of Weekly Review), there is a Geekbot OKR-focused report that is filled out by the team.
 It includes the questions: